Kayle54187/javascript-gpa-calculator-group-project/README.md

 ## Contribution Guidelines

-1. Create a new branch for your feature:
+1. Create new branch for your feature:

 ```bash
 git checkout -b feature-name